 Accessing funding provided through EU institutions: As a member the UK is involved in a number of EU-organised programmes and funding schemes.
 One of the most important for business is Horizon 2020, the EU’s research and innovation programme that brings together businesses, academics and Universities across Europe to work together on solving global problems.

-On day one of a no deal Brexit UK businesses and Universities will no longer be eligible to apply for most new EU funding through Horizon 2020.
+Without an alternative arrangement in place following the end of the transition period, UK businesses and Universities will no longer be eligible to apply for most new EU funding through Horizon 2020.
 Business will be able to continue to participate in ongoing projects and apply for limited amounts of Horizon 2020 funding, however these applications will include less favorable terms for UK business as they will be treated as applications from a third country.

 The UK Government has said that it will guarantee funding for EU programmes which business successfully applied for prior to exit day.
 Companies which have secured funding through horizon 2020 should register with the UK Government’s underwriting programme here, while business which has secured funding or wishes to apply for further funding after a no deal exit should review UK Government advice on applying for EU funding programmes here.

-Disruption at the borders with the EU and chemical goods: If the UK leaves the EU without a deal there is likely to be significant disruption at the border.
+Disruption at the borders with the EU and chemical goods: If there is no trade agreement between the UK and the EU there is likely to be significant disruption at the border.
 Beyond the implications of customs checks and the imposition of tariffs the UK Government has said that it will prioritise vital supplies such as food and medicines if there is disruption at the border.
 Companies which rely on timely imports and exports of goods, such as for repairs and maintenance and where materials are supplied from the EU should examine their supply chains to identify where delays may occur if there are significant disruptions.

 There will also significant changes relating to regulated goods such as chemicals imported and exported into the EU where business will have to take specific extra steps when the UK losses access to the REACH chemicals database as a result leaving the EU.

-If there is a no deal overnight, some UK chemicals companies will no longer be legally able to export many of the substances that they produce if the right registration processes have not taken place.
+If there is a no free trade agreement between the UK and the EU, some UK chemicals companies may no longer be legally able to export many of the substances that they produce if the right registration processes have not taken place.
 However, companies importing chemicals will have a 120 day grace period.
 UK firms that have registered with European Chemicals Agency (ECHA) will see that appointment automatically kick in, providing some continuity for exports.

-When the UK leaves the EU the UK’s Health and Safety Executive (HSE) will take over functions currently provided by the ECHA.
+Following the end of the transition period, the UK’s Health and Safety Executive (HSE) will likely take over functions currently provided by the ECHA.
 The HSE has provided detailed guidance on how companies should prepare for a no deal exit, which can be found here, while the UK Government has also provided complientary guidance here.

 The CBI has also urged that large companies to work closely with SMEs in their chemical supply chains to ensure all necessary steps are taken in order to minimise disruption.